are persons whose minds would be incapable of appreciating the

 i.e. THE GOLDEN SECTION.

-AND IF THAT IS NOT ENOUGH
+BUT IF THAT IS NOT ENOUGH

 555 miles (Measured on Google Earth)